niparra21/Data-Pura-Vida/README.md

 ##### 3. External HSM Interaction Module (for Tripartite Custody)(Primarily used by the "Central Security Component" in the Backend Layer):

 **`ExternalHSMCommunicationService` (Lambda Function or specialized library)**
-- **Responsibility:**  Manages secure communication with a non-AWS CloudHSM (if used for one key in tripartite custody).
+- **Responsibility:**  Manages secure communication with SecretsManager (if used for one key in tripartite custody).
 This involves specific HSM protocols and authentication mechanisms.
-If AWS CloudHSM is used, interaction occurs via AWS APIs but requires specific VPC network configuration.
-- **Technologies:**  AWS Lambda (with VPC connectivity), vendor-provided client libraries or CloudHSM SDK.
+- **Technologies:**  AWS Lambda (with VPC connectivity), vendor-provided client libraries.

-##### 4. HashiCorp Vault Interaction Module (Optional)
-(Primarily used by the "Central Security Component" in the Backend Layer):

 **`HashiCorpVaultClientAdapter` (Lambda Function or client library)**
-- **Responsibility:**  Encapsulates interaction with a HashiCorp Vault instance for advanced secret management, if this technology is selected.
+- **Responsibility:**  Encapsulates interaction with a SecretsManager Vault instance for advanced secret management, if this technology is selected.
 - **Technologies:**  AWS Lambda, HTTP client for Vault or Vault SDK.

 ---